 After visiting Seixal Beach during the middle of the day, we decided it would be a great spot for sunrise.
 Sitting on the shoreline at Seixal Beach, you look directly towards the east along the north coast.
-That means the sun will rise, shotting straight onto the beach and the green mountains on the coast.
+That means the sun will rise, shooting straight onto the beach and the green mountains on the coast.

 We arrived twenty minutes before sunrise and were the only people at the beach.
-Blue hour was simply peaceful as and you really got a sense of just how black the sand is without any glare from the sun.
+Blue hour was simply peaceful and you really got a sense of just how black the sand is without any glare from the sun.

 I headed on down the beach to explore the far end near the rocks and found a couple of small caves.
 I sat inside one of the caves as the sun began to rise in the distance.
 What a way to start the morning.